Saving energy through

-Undergoing a major development in 2009, new plant, control and energy management systems were installed.
-As a result of the redevelopment, the sites energy efficiency was improved significantly however, ISPT (the building owner) knew there was further opportunity to improve.
+Undergoing a major development in 2009, Sydney Central installed a new plant, control and energy management systems.
+As a result of the redevelopment the sites energy efficiency was improved significantly however, ISPT (the building owner) knew there was further opportunity to improve.

 In early 2013 an audit was carried out on the base buildings condenser water system.
 This system was consuming in excess of 410Mwh or $82,000 per year and was identified to use a traditional control strategy and mechanical design.
 The mechanical system comprised of three duty/standby pumps running at full speed 24 hours per day, feeding directly into tenancy supplementary air-conditioning systems with no isolation valves.